4 Technology Resolutions for Staying Organized in 2020

 I’m sure I’m not alone when I say that I come across dozens of resources each week that I’d like to save for future reference.
 But where do you save them?
 Do you add them to your Favorites?
 Do you bookmark them?
 Where do they go?
 And, how do you remember where you saved them?

-Fortunately for us, Wakelet makes it super easy to save your favorite resources into categories.
+Wakelet makes it super easy to save your favorite resources into categories.
 If you are unfamiliar with Wakelet, it works along the lines of Pinterest.
-You simply come across a Tweet, website or resource you’d like to curate, and then you “pin it” to a board using the app or a Chrome extension.
-You add add collaborators, share your collection, embed your collection, and also print the collection out as a PDF.
+You simply come across a Tweet, website, or resource you’d like to curate, and then you “pin it” to a board using the app or a Chrome extension.
+You add collaborators, share your collection, embed your collection, and also print the collection out as a PDF.
 And, it’s FREE!

 I can’t even tell you how many amazing Tweets I have lost before utilizing the power of Wakelet.
-Now, using the Wakelet app on my phone and the extension in my Chrome Browser, I can add the Tweets to an organized collections that I may later review.
+Now, using the Wakelet app on my phone and the extension in my Chrome Browser, I can add the Tweets to a collection that I may review frequently.

-You can also make fun cover images for each collection like I did below.
-Click the image to check out an example of a curate list of my favorite Google Slides tips and tricks.
+You can also create fun cover images for each collection like I did below.
+Click the image to check out an example of a curated list of my favorite Google Slides tips and tricks.
 (Here’s a Google Slides template for making a cover image.)

 I’m not proud to admit it, but sometimes my Google Drive can be a complete mess.
 This year, I really want to do a better job by staying organized within my Drive from the get-go.
 Here are the steps I’m going to take.